All Episodes

 And I think globalism kind of destroys that.

-But some of the more just fundamental, nitty-gritty details of of globalism is you know, when you when you wipe out the nation states, when you wipe out the competition between states, you're only centralizing power more, and centralization of powers always led to tyranny.
+But some of the more just fundamental, nitty-gritty details of globalism is, you know, when you wipe out the nation states, when you wipe out the competition between states, you're only centralizing power more.

 That's a separate discussion.

-Uh, but but the federalist uh view of our republic uh is is is based on the same principles why you should avoid globalism because centralization of power uh in the hands of a few is is inherently tyrannical, and even if it doesn't appear so off the bat, it will lead down that path.
+But the federalist view of our republic is based on the same principles, why you should avoid globalism, because centralization of power in the hands of a few is inherently tyrannical.

-I think a lot of people talk about why the West was best and why the West succeeded in many ways and developed like they did, uh like we did, and how uh the West was able to grow economically, technologically, whatever sense you want to say, is because the competition of these different states, these sovereign independent states in the West Philian order were able to compete with each other,
+I think, and if you look at Europe, you look at the history of Europe, I think a lot of people talk about why the West was best and why the West succeeded in many ways and developed like they did, like we did, and how the West was able to grow economically, technologically, whatever sense you want to say,

-I think the competition between our own states and our federal system is a good thing, as you can see with Florida v.
+I think the competition between our own states and our federal system is a good thing, as you can see with Florida, v.

-Uh yeah, that that that may be different.
+Yeah, that may be different.

-I mean, I hope they get arrested uh and dragged back to Texas, but we'll have to see what happens.
+I mean, I hope they get arrested and dragged back to Texas, but we'll have to see what happens.

 Are you familiar with that story at all?

-I am, I'm not sure the technicalities.
+I'm not sure the technicalities.

 I would hope that they just arrest them as soon as possible.

-I think you know it's absolutely ridiculous if you're an elected representative being paid for by the state, elected to represent your constituents that you could simply just flee the state when you don't like how a vote will go.
+I think, you know, it's absolutely ridiculous if you're an elected representative being paid for by the state, elected to represent your constituents, that you could simply just flee the state when you don't like how a vote will go.

 I think that should be a crime.

-Um I think they should be arrested.
+I think they should be arrested.

 How they're going to enforce it, I don't know, but I hope it happens soon.

-Um it just goes to show how cowardly and pathetic these Democrats are.
+And it just goes to show how cowardly and pathetic these Democrats are.

-They like to talk about democracy, they like they like to talk about majority rule, but then they engage in these antics when they suit them.
+They like to talk about majority rule, but then they engage in these antics when they suit them.

-I mean, I know the hip the hypocrisy argument that the right makes is kind of tired, but it always is interesting just to see how hypocritical they are at every step along the way.
+I mean, I know the hypocrisy argument that the right makes is kind of tired, but it always is interesting just to see how hypocritical they are at every step along the way.

-And even in this instance, this story in Texas, it just goes to show once again that they have no values, they have no principles beyond uh you know, control uh beyond control, beyond consolidating power and expanding their uh political reach and influence.
+And even in this instance, the story in Texas, it just goes to show once again that they have no values.

 I'm glad to see a lot of these efforts are happening at the state level.